p-kah/Analyzing_Thanksgiving_Dinner/README.md

 Turkey Other (please specify) Ham/Pork Tofurkey Chicken Roast beef I don't know Turducken Most of the columns follow the same question/response format as the above.
 There are also quite a few NaN values in the columns, which occurred when a survey respondent didn't fill out a question because they didn't want to, or it didn't apply to them.

-In this project, we'll explore the data, and try to find interesting patterns.